 Knowing which SKUs you have in your possession, their locations in storage, and the quantities available at each location is mission critical for ecommerce brands.
-Real-time inventory management involves implementing technology that enables the ability to track, view, and manage inventory levels throughout the ecommerce supply chain on demand.
+Real-time inventory management involves implementing technology that enables the ability to track inventory flow, and view and manage inventory levels throughout the ecommerce supply chain on demand.

 This level of inventory visibility is the first inventory management technique to nail, as without it, you can’t measure efficiency and improvements, know when to order more products, or refine your strategy as you grow.

-The right tools, technology, processes, and infrastructure can help you not only forecast demand and optimize storage but also understand when you should expand into another fulfillment center, or even in new markets.
+The right tools, technology, processes, and infrastructure can help you not only forecast demand and optimise storage but also understand when you should expand into another fulfilment centre, or even in new markets.

 Inventory allocation involves strategically tracking inventory levels across a distribution network to meet customer demand efficiently, while accounting for each unit sold across each channel and fulfilled from each location.

-With global supply chain shortages, manufacturer shutdowns due to COVID outbreaks, and rising costs, diversifying your supplier or manufacturer mix is another great way to optimize inventory control and reduce risk.
+With global supply chain shortages, manufacturer shutdowns due to COVID outbreaks, and rising costs, diversifying your supplier or manufacturer mix is another great way to optimise inventory control and reduce risk.